farlee2121/FsSpec/README.md

   | Email of Email
 ```

 Product types (records, tuples, objects) should represent "AND".
-They expect their members to filled.
+They expect their members to be filled.
 If a product type doesn't require all of it's members, the members that are not required should be made Options.

 ```fsharp
 type Person = {